 These precede each Unit and should be read very carefully.
-The successful completion of this course depends entirely on the student's ability to carry out the instructions given, see releases but himself and selections given, see release but the instructions given.
+The successful completion of this course depends entirely on the student's ability to carry out the instructions given.

 Pre-unit Tests

 A searching test, based on material already studied, precedes Units 1 and 2.
 This will make it possible for students to find their own level and enable them to begin at any point in the book.
 At the same time, the student who works through the course systematically from beginning to end is not expected to make too sudden a jump between Units.
 The tests should enable the teacher to assess how much the students have learnt.
 If they are found to be too long, they should be divided into manageable compartments.